iotaledger/stronghold.rs/client_new/examples/README.md

 ## Create a snapshot

-This creates a new snapshot on file system and generates and stores a new key (Ed25519) inside desired location.
+This example creates a new snapshot on the file system and generates and stores a new key (Ed25519) inside the desired location.

 ```lang:rust
 $ cargo run --example cli create-snapshot --path "/path/to/snapshot.file" --client-path "client-path-0" --vault-path "vault-path" --record-path "record-path" --key "passphrase"